fideloper/Design-Patterns/README.md

 Instead of modifying extending a class to add functionality, we can create classes which each encapsulate a new bit of functionality or data, and add it to our base object as needed.

 An example is decorating a data-retrieval class with a **cache** implementation.
-You can wrap your data repository class in a decorator which attempts to retrieve requested data from cache.
-If the data does not exist in cache, it can pass the responsibility back the data store class to retrieve it.
+You can wrap your data repository class in a decorator who's job is to attempt to retrieve requested data from cache.
+If the data does not exist in cache, it can pass the responsibility back the base data store class.

 This can also be used with actions such as logging and profiling.